kkritselis/pitch_battle/README.md

 # Pitch Battle

 Pitch Battle is a self-contained tabletop baseball game.
 Players connect their phones to a local Wi-Fi network, choose pitch and swing options, and the host resolves each at-bat.
-Results appear on the phones and, eventually, on an external iPixel LED display.
+Results appear on the phones and on an external iPixel LED display.

-The long-term goal is a game that needs no laptop, internet connection, or cloud services.
+The game needs no laptop, internet connection, or cloud services.

 ---